 The same could be said about 2-point tries as the NFL’s conversation rate over the past three seasons has been 49.1% (183 for 373) for an expected value of .982 points.
 Over that same span, kickers have made 93.7% of their extra-point attempts for an expected value of .937.
 Still, teams chose to kick the extra point 91.1% of the time from 2018-20.

 Just because it doesn’t work out doesn’t mean it’s wrong.
 Ravens coach John Harbaugh used the data to defend his decisions after his team went 3 for 4 on fourth downs but failed on three 2-point tries in a 33-28 loss to the Kansas City Chiefs on Sep.
 22, 2019.

 “The point was to score as many points as we could,” Harbaugh told ESPN.
 “Every one of those (attempts was a) clear analytical decision to go for two.”

 “I could just tell you analytically, like if you look at the numbers, it’s not even close,” he added.
 “So you understand in terms of the percentage of chances to win the game, I’m just telling you that’s what the analytics say.
 That’s what it says.
 That’s how it works.”

-Some teams are still trying to figure out how the NFL’s player-tracking data works after only having access to Next Gen Stats over the past two seasons.
-Next Gen, which first became a league initiative in 2014, allows forward-thinking franchises to build models to analyze plays and players differently.
+Some teams are still trying to figure out how the NFL’s player-tracking data works after only having access to Next Gen Stats (NGS) over the past three seasons.
+NGS, which first became a league initiative in 2014, allows forward-thinking franchises to build models to analyze plays and players differently.

 The league itself devised the service in collaboration with Zebra Technologies to collect data from nickel-sized tracking devices on the ball and in every player’s shoulder pads.
 It can reveal information such as the path and speed of a pass, a player’s acceleration, how tight a window a quarterback was comfortable throwing into and which receiver gained the most separation on which routes in which situations.